apache/kvrocks-website/community/create-a-release.md

 ---
-id: release-process
+id: create-a-release
-title: How to release
+title: Create a Kvrocks release
 ---

 > This article mainly introduces how the Release Manager releases a new version in accordance with the Apache requirements.